EDS-Bioinformatics-Laboratory/Robustness_evaluation_deconv_methods/README.md

 	Note: While executing cell2location **without GPU support**, `use_gpu` argument should be set to **FALSE** in Cell2Location.py script.

-> [!CAUTION]
+> [!Note]
-> Known failed instances of deconvolution methods:<br>
+> In some isolated cases the deconvolution methods indicated below do not generate results, however scripts will still work:<br>
-CARD all 5 rm11 reference dataset,<br>
+CARD: all 5 instances of the rm11 scenario for all three simulated datasets (ST1, ST2, ST3),<br>
-Seurat for 3 rm10 reference dataset,<br>
+Seurat: for 3 instances of the rm10 scenario for ST1,<br>
-Seurat for 2 rm11 reference dataset
+Seurat: for 2 instances of the rm11 scenario for ST1.
 <br>

 ### Module 4: Analyse deconvolution results